Michigan AG executes search warrants on Google and X in ongoing 2020 fake electors probe - KESQ

 Instant pushback

-Chesebro also reached out to James Wigderson, a longtime writer on Wisconsin politics who ran a conservative news site.
+In the wake of the 2020 election, Chesebro also sent some direct messages on Twitter to James Wigderson, a longtime writer on Wisconsin politics who ran a conservative news site.
 Chesebro was trying to gin up coverage of claims that there were irregularities in the Wisconsin results, according to documents obtained by CNN.

 “You can spare me this stuff.
 Thanks.
 Trump lost,” Wigderson told Chesebro, later adding, “I really don’t have time for conspiracy theories.
 Thanks for understanding.”

-Note: CORRECTION: This story has been updated to accurately reflect the educational background of Chesebro and Rodriguez.